Cheryl Araujo: Prosecution

-Issues of media coverage
+Issues with media coverage

 The trials attracted international attention.
-People in the majority Portuguese community of New Bedford felt the case was a catalyst for stirring ethnic discrimination and anti-immigrant sentiment.
-With some of the media's coverage being xenophobic in nature the community subjected to racist slurs while several witnesses testifying against the defendants received death threats.
-Larry Flynt's pornographic magazine, Hustler distributed fabricated postcards with the caption, "Greetings from New Bedford, Massachusetts, The Portuguese Gang-Rape Capital of America" and depicted a nude woman lying on a pool table.
+People in the majority Portuguese community of New Bedford said the case was a catalyst for stirring ethnic discrimination and anti-immigrant sentiment.
+With some of the media's coverage being xenophobic in nature, the community was subjected to racist slurs and several witnesses testifying against the defendants received death threats.
+Larry Flynt's pornographic magazine Hustler distributed fabricated postcards with the caption, "Greetings from New Bedford, Massachusetts, The Portuguese Gang-Rape Capital of America" and depicted a nude woman lying on a pool table.

 This case added to the debate of whether rape victims had a right to privacy because of the nature of the crime.
-The prosecutor said that he believed victims should be protected by having trials be closed, in order to protect their privacy.
-He felt the publicity might discourage rape victims from trying to get justice.
+The prosecutor said that he believed victims should be protected by having trials be closed, to protect their privacy.
+He said the publicity might discourage rape victims from trying to get justice.
 There was considerable controversy at the time over broadcasting the rape trial.
 The broadcasts received wide ratings.
 As one study later noted, "Publication of a rape victim's name severely invades the personal privacy interests of the victim and exposes the victim to a variety of social and psychological problems."

 There was national debate about the issue of releasing the victim's name, and United States Senator Arlen Specter of Pennsylvania held subcommittee hearings on the issue of televised trials after the conclusion of this case.
-Supporters of broadcasting criminal trials felt that newscasters should have used their editing capacity to delete Araujo's name.
-As noted by Peter Kaplan, Specter said, "Some hard thinking has to be done in protecting the rights of witnesses and defendants."
-He added, "If this could be achieved, it would be highly desirable to televise rape cases, child-abuse cases and other crimes."
+Supporters of broadcasting criminal trials said that newscasters should have used their editing capacity to delete Araujo's name.
+As noted by Peter Kaplan, Specter said, "Some hard thinking has to be done in protecting the rights of witnesses and defendants. ...
+If this could be achieved, it would be highly desirable to televise rape cases, child-abuse cases and other crimes."
 Other supporters also believed that it was important to show the judicial process.

-Other concerns about media coverage of this case related to the press' repetition of the first police report, without adequate attribution.
+Other concerns about media coverage of this case related to the press's repetition of the first police report, without adequate attribution.
 They published Araujo's initial account of a crowd cheering in the bar.
 It was found that there were fewer men in the tavern than she claimed; during the trial, she said the attack resulted in her being distraught and distorting the number.
 But the dramatic first account had staying power; it was repeated even after more factually accurate accounts were published and broadcast.